openwdl/wdl/versions/1.1/SPEC.md

 Writes a tab-separated value (TSV) file with the contents of a `Array[Object]`.
 All `Object`s in the `Array` must have the same member names, or an error is raised.

 The file contains N+1 tab-delimited lines terminated by a newline (`\n`), where N is the number of elements in the `Array`.
 The first line is the names of the `Object` members, and the subsequent lines are the corresponding values for each `Object`.
+All lines are terminated by the newline (`\n`) character.
 The lines are written in the same order as the `Object`s in the `Array`.
 The ordering of the columns is unspecified.
 If the `Array` is empty, an empty file is written.

 The object values must be serializable to strings, meaning that only primitive types are supported.
 Attempting to write an `Object` that has a compound member value results in an error.